aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ppt-to-xlsb/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a PPT to XLSB conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including PPT and XLSB files.
+<h2>Why to Convert PPT to XLSB?</h2>

+The need to convert PPT to XLSB arises when a user wants to view the presentation in a spreadsheet format.
+This is especially useful when the user wants to analyze the data in the presentation or use it for further calculations.
+It also helps to make the presentation more organized and easier to read.

+<h2>How Aspose.Total Helps for PPT to XLSB Conversion?</h2>

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPT file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help developers automate the conversion process from PPT to XLSB.
+It is a two-step process.
+Firstly, the Aspose.Slides for Python via .NET API is used to convert the PPT file to HTML.
+After that, the Excel Python API, Aspose.Cells for Python via .NET, is used to save the created HTML into the desired Microsoft Excel format.
+This API is easy to use and provides a reliable and efficient way to convert PPT to XLSB.
+It also supports a wide range of features such as formatting, styling, and charting.
+Furthermore, it is compatible with a variety of platforms such as Windows, Linux, and Mac.

 {{% /blocks/products/pf/feature-page-summary %}}